aroberge/reeborg/docs/en/variables/scope.rst

     Then, even if it is not entirely clear, you can safely move on to the next section.
-As you write more programs, the concept of scope will become more familiar.
+As you write more programs, the concept of scope will become easier to understand.